 Where do you want to be when you need emergency care?
 For everything from a very serious traumatic injury to just a bad cough, you should expect the same level of excellent care.
 At the four emergency rooms offered by Lehigh Valley Health Network, our goal is to take care of whatever your medical issue might be and get you back home healthy again as quickly as possible.

-Lehigh Valley Health Network has two emergency rooms in the Allentown area and a third in Bethlehem.
+Lehigh Valley Health Network has two emergency rooms in the Allentown area, one in Bethlehem and one in Hazleton.
 We also have the region's only emergency room specifically for children.
 Whether you come to us by ambulance or MedEvac helicopter, or walk in on your own, our specially educated caregivers will be there to help you.

 Learn more about our emergency room locations: